LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/adb.md

 ### Tracking Environment

 The `TrackingEnvironment.txt` file contains [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) (Simultaneous Localization and Mapping), Odemetry, Submaps, Anchors, Translation and Rotation data.
-In short this file contains information about how the device is tracking its environment and where it is in that environment.
-[SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) is an incredibly complex system that uses the devices sensors to build a map of the environment and track the devices position within that environment.
+In short, this file contains information about how the device is tracking its environment and where it is in that environment.
+[SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) is an incredibly complex system that uses the device's sensors to build a map of the environment and track the device's position within that environment.

-There is another file called `TrackingService.txt` that contains more information about the tracking service, it contains details relating more to the devices position and orientation in the environment rather than the environment itself.
+There is another file called `TrackingService.txt` that contains more information about the tracking service, it contains details relating more to the device position and orientation in the environment rather than the environment itself.

-In the future I will be looking to build a tool to process and visualise this data in a more user friendly way, however this outside of my initial project scope.
+In the future I will be looking to build a tool to process and visualise this data in a more user-friendly way, however, this is outside of my initial project scope.